noobe/learning-experiments/README.md

 Write an application using web assembly app.

 Implement ui code editor from scratch.
 Also manage intendation and cursor.
 Using hidden textarea and also contenEditable div approach.

+Try implement popular tokenizations and populate it into the editor above with syntax highlighting.